TRON-Bioinformatics/tronflow-mutect2/README.md

 It has the following steps:
 * **Mutect2** - the somatic variant caller.
-* **Pile-up summaries** - summarizes counts of reads that support reference, alternate and other alleles for given sites.
 * **Learn read orientation model** - learn the prior probability of read orientation artifacts.
+* **Pile-up summaries** - summarizes counts of reads that support reference, alternate and other alleles for given sites (optional).
-* **Calculate contamination** - Given pileup data from GetPileupSummaries, calculates the fraction of reads coming from cross-sample contamination.
+* **Calculate contamination** - Given pileup data from GetPileupSummaries, calculates the fraction of reads coming from cross-sample contamination (optional).
 * **Filter calls** - filters mutations from the raw Mutect2 variant calls
 * **Funcotator annotation** - add functional annotations (optional)